 I come from a background in literature and like to indulge in the imaginary.
 This attribute is manifested in my photography, which exudes a sense of the poetic.
 Storytelling is an integral part of my work and I believe in creating emotive pictures.

-After having some of my works showcased in various publications and exhibitions, I started working with clients across different industries and countries; and I’ve worked on commercial projects, fashion lookbooks and product shots for e-commerce, corporate portraits, personal portraits, weddings, overseas pre-weddings, personal portraits, as well as travel and sports content creation.
+After having some of my works showcased in various publications and exhibitions, I started working with clients across different industries and countries; and I’ve worked on commercial projects, fashion lookbooks and product shots for e-commerce, corporate portraits, personal portraits, weddings, overseas pre-weddings, as well as travel and sports content creation.

 Inspired by music and moving pictures, I also make cinematic videos for clients.